10 Steps to Successfully Promote your Tourism Event on Social Media

 Promoting your event #hashtag (#3) is the the best way to encourage it!
 From there, you can make this content work even harder for you by:

-- Set up a stream in Hootsuite to monitor what people are posting using your #hashtag on all the relevant social media channels, as well as Geo-location tags on Instagram/Facebook.
+- Monitor what people are posting using your #hashtag on all the relevant social media channels, as well as Geo-location tags on Instagram/Facebook.

 - Consider paid tools such as Local Mention or CrowdRiff if your event is bigger, to pick up social media conversations that don't include your hashtag.